Jump to content

 Very pleasant weather invites cyclists from all over the world to Alsace.
 The year starts with rather mild temperatures and some rainfall.
 However, from spring you can expect pleasant temperatures, sunshine and dry weather.
 From April to October, cycling is really good here.
 But please keep in mind that occasional rain showers are possible at any time.

-Have you ever heard of Choucroute?
-There is nothing hidden behind this pretty word other than the Austrian and German favourite of sauerkraut.
-This simple dish is very popular in Alsace and is often served with sausages, pork and potatoes – almost like traditional Austrian food.
-And the Alsatian version of the famous Coq au vin, namely Coq au Riesling, the more controversial foie gras, the famous Tarte Flambée (pizza-like crispy base with sour cream) or sweet delicacies such as the Tarte aux pommes (Alsatian apple pie) or the Tarte aux Squetsches (plum cake) make the hears of foodies beat faster.
+In Alsace, sauerkraut is very popular and is often served with sausages, pork and potatoes.
+And the Alsatian version of the famous Coq au vin, namely Coq au Riesling, the more controversial foie gras, the famous Tarte Flambée (pizza-like crispy base with sour cream) or sweet delicacies such as the Tarte aux pommes (Alsatian apple pie) or the Tarte aux Squetsches (plum cake) make the hearts of foodies beat faster.

 The famous Tarte Flambée from Alsace